weliveindetail/blog/_posts/2017-09-06-llvm-expected-basics.markdown

     return 0;
   }

-  // ... more code ...
+  // success! more code here
   return 0;
 }
 {% endhighlight %}

-That's it.
-Compared to the error codes change, this was trivial!
+That's it!
+Compared to the changes in the error codes version, this was trivial!
 No impact on readability.
 Only 2 lines of new code.
 Minimal changes on the function signature, so unit test fixes should be fairly easy.

 Most importantly though for C++ programmers: we keep the best possible performance without any smartness!
 No new edge cases!
 Yey!